 “There have been plenty of right person wrong time success stories, right?
 I’ll just wait!”
 We wish you could, but this isn’t a Disney movie.
 It may be tempting to stay on the hook or keep them on the hook for that one day when the ‘timing’ becomes right, but things rarely pan out the way we planned them to (when was the last time you spent a Sunday how you wanted to?)

-It’s a tough pill to swallow and even harder is to figure out what to do about it.
-So how exactly do you deal with the ‘right person wrong time’ situation?
+It’s a tough pill to swallow and even harder to figure out what to do about it.
+So how exactly do you deal with a situation when you finally meet the right person but now the wrong person is you or vice versa?
 We have a couple of ideas.

 1. Accept that yours is a ‘right person, wrong time’ story, and move on

-If you’re still asking yourself, “Is right person wrong time really a thing?” you might be in denial.
+If you’re still asking yourself if this predicament of a real connection at a wrong turn is even possible, you might be in denial.
 When it’s the wrong time, it’s the wrong time.
 It’s as simple as that.
 Some problems you can’t overlook and trying to force a relationship through the same will eventually end with it going up in smoke.

 Related Reading: Leaving A Relationship – How Do You Know It’s Time?

-2. The best ‘right person, wrong time’ advice: Do not change yourself
+2. The best advice for this situation: Do not change yourself

-You should stay true to yourself and not change yourself.
+You should stay true to yourself and not change yourself – we bet any relationship coach would offer you the same suggestion.
 Don’t give up on a bunch of opportunities to force the relationship to stay alive.
 Sooner or later, you’ll experience true love with the right person.
 At the right time.